 My mother took food to the jail every day.
 It was quite a trip on unpaved roads to get there in the heat in an age before cars had the luxury of air-conditioning.
 She suffered all kinds of malice and insult at the hands of the guards.
 She would make sure the food got to him, even though they wouldn’t let her see him by tipping the guards when she could, or bringing them cigarettes.
 My father couldn’t have visitors for a long time.
 So she pulled every string she could and achieved visitation rights.
 There was a time when there was a new Warden at the jail and he made a new rule that the wives had to park very far from the jail.
-The roads were not paved and when it rained it was almost impossible to get there.
+The roads were not paved and when it rained it was almost impossible to get there and if you did you would be covered in mud.
 My mother had to pull a lot of strings to be able to park near again.
+Someone in the government who was a friend of her father's helped her.
 That is one of the moments of kindness she still remembers.

 On one occasion, my mother brought my brother and I to see my father.
 My mother said she took as a few times – I only remember this one time.